David Lindsay-Abaire: Career

 He wrote the book and lyrics for the musical Shrek the Musical which ran on Broadway from November 8, 2008 (previews) to January 3, 2010, with Lindsay-Abaire receiving a 2009 Tony Award nomination for Book of a Musical and in the West End in May 2011.
 The musical ran for 441 performances on Broadway.

 Good People officially opened on Broadway on March 3, 2011, with Frances McDormand and Tate Donovan in the lead roles.
 The play was nominated for the 2011 Tony Award, Best Play and won the 2011 Tony Award, Actress in a Play for McDormand.

 His play Ripcord opened Off-Broadway on October 20, 2015, at the Manhattan Theatre Club in a limited engagement.
 Directed by David Hyde Pierce, the cast features Marylouise Burke, Rachel Dratch, Glenn Fitzgerald, and Holland Taylor.
 The play focuses on two roommates in a retirement home, who according to Variety "devise dirty tricks...to torment one another."

-Among his influences, Lindsay-Abaire said: "I love Chris's [Durang] work.
-And I don't think there's been a piece written about me that hasn't mentioned the fact that he and I live in the same world.
-But I think I've also been influenced by John Guare and Tina Howe and older folks like Feydeau and Ionesco and Joe Orton."

 Lindsay-Abaire has received commissions from Dance Theater Workshop and the Jerome Foundation.
 He has received awards from the Berilla Kerr Foundation, the Lincoln Center LeComte du Nuoy Fund, Mixed Blood Theater, Primary Stages, the Eugene O'Neill Theatre Center, the Tennessee Williams/ New Orleans Literary Festival, and the South Carolina Playwrights Festival.

+In 2021, Lindsay-Abaire adapted his 2000 play Kimberly Akimbo into a musical of the same name, with a score by Jeanine Tesori.
+The musical premiered in 2021 with the Atlantic Theatre Company before transferring to Broadway's Booth Theatre.
+The musical opened November 12, 2022.
+Kimberly Akimbo went on to win 5 Tony Awards, including Best Musical, Best Original Score, and Best Book of a Musical.

 Film

 Lindsay-Abaire wrote the screenplay of the 2010 film adaptation of his play Rabbit Hole, which starred Nicole Kidman.
-His other screenplays have tended to be in the children's fantasy and science fiction genres, including the animated film Robots (2005), written with Lowell Ganz and Babaloo Mandel, Inkheart (2008), based on the novel of the same name, the animated film Rise of the Guardians (2012), based on a story by co-director William Joyce, and Oz the Great and Powerful (2013), written with Mitchell Kapner.
+His other screenplays have tended to be in the children's fantasy and science fiction genres, including the animated film Robots (2005), written with Lowell Ganz and Babaloo Mandel for the screenplay and Ron Mita and Jim McClain for the story, Inkheart (2008), based on the novel of the same name, the animated film Rise of the Guardians (2012), based on a story by children's author, illustrator and filmmaker William Joyce, who was originally attached to direct the film before stepping down to serve as executive producer, and Oz the Great and Powerful (2013), written with Mitchell Kapner.
 He also wrote the screenplay for the 2015 horror remake Poltergeist.

 Personal life

-Lindsay-Abaire and his wife, Christine, live in Brooklyn, New York.
+Lindsay-Abaire and his wife, Christine, are longtime residents of Brooklyn, living in Ditmas Park as of 2022.
 In 2016, Lindsay-Abaire was named co-director of Juilliard's Lila Acheson Wallace American Playwrights Program.